Backreactions from loading the stable photon sphere in Weyl conformal gravity: Introduction

 The GRS metric is recoverable by setting $\gamma,\kappa=0$.
 Setting $\gamma=0$ and $\kappa>0$ ($\kappa<0$) gives the GR Schwarzschild (Anti-)de Sitter metric (GRS(A)dS), meaning that we can associate $\kappa$ with the cosmological constant $\Lambda$ from~\eqref{eq:EFE} as $\kappa=\Lambda/3$~\cite{horne2006, gibbons2008}.
 The linear $\gamma r$ has been used to fit the flat rotation curves of galaxies~\cite{horne2016, hobson2021, mannheim2012}.

 Geometric features of nonrotating spacetime metrics include horizons where $B(r)=0$, as well as photon spheres, which are circular null geodesics around the central singularity.
 These are located at radii where $\mathrm{d}V_\mathrm{eff}/\mathrm{d}r=0$, and $V_\mathrm{eff}=B(r)/r^2$ (see section~\ref{subsec:ps_conditions}), allowing for stable or unstable photon orbits~\cite{qiao2022}.
 The GRS metric has one horizon at $r=2\beta$ and one unstable photon sphere at $r=3\beta$.
 On the other hand, the MK metric has a maximum of three horizons and two photon spheres, with one unstable photon sphere at $r_\text{ust}=3\beta$ analogous to the one in GRS, and one stable photon sphere at $r_\text{st}=3\beta-2/\gamma$~\cite{turner2020}.
 In particular, the stability of the latter suggests the likelihood for the buildup of null matter at these radii, which we may refer to as ``accumulation points''~\cite{turner2020}.
+As proven in~\cite{cunha2017}, photon spheres always come in pairs; naturally, as $\gamma=0$ in GRS, the stable photon sphere in this metric can be thought to be located at $r\rightarrow+\infty$.

 In the present work, we solve a toy problem to analyse photon accumulation in CG, by building up an infinitely-thin shell at the radius of the stable photon sphere $r=r_\mathrm{st}=3\beta-2/\gamma$.
-As the stable photon sphere does not exist in the GRS metric, investigating this previously-unexplored phenomenon proves to be an endeavour physically unfeasible in the GRS metric but practicable in CG's MK metric.
+Previous works have attempted the investigation of self-gravitating photons at the photon sphere in the GRS metric~\cite{diFilippo2025}; investigating this previously-unexplored phenomenon with the MK metric proves to be more physically feasible, as the photons are not required to teeter exactly on the unstable extremum of the effective potential.
+As has also been seen in similar analyses of GR metrics~\cite{diFilippo2025}, such an investigation would prove to elucidate the stability of the MK metric when subject to backreactions from accumulating null matter.

 We structure the present work as follows.
 In section~\ref{sec:MK_metric_pert}, we establish important terminology in discussing the causal structure of the MK metric, and introduce a screening method for finding physically feasible radii at which we may construct the photon sphere.
 We then describe the main findings of the present work in sections~\ref{sec:geometries_pert} to~\ref{sec:threshold&above}.
 In section~\ref{sec:geometries_pert}, using the fourth-order Poisson equation from~\eqref{eq:Poisson_4}, we analyse the requirements for thin-shell sources in the MK metric, and in section~\ref{subsec:horizons-pert} we visualise the differences between vacuum and thin-shell spacetimes.
 In section~\ref{sec:threshold&above}, we discuss the maximum load permitted by such a structure.
 We summarise our findings in section~\ref{sec:conclusion}, and suggest avenues for further developments.